SilkRose/Pony/stories/catch-me-fainting/catch-me-fainting.md

 I blushed.
 "I wanted to see you too, but you probably already knew that from the fainting…"

 Pinkie blushed.
-"I did a lot of thinking on those feelings I ~~was~~ am having…"
+"I did a lot of thinking on those feelings I've been having…"

 She let go of me and we both sat facing each other.